 In a perfect world, we should be able to handhold cameras in a rock-steady manner under the most trying circumstances, especially when it comes to macro photography, which can be challenging under the most ideal conditions.

-Choosing the best form of camera support for macro photography depends greatly on what you’re shooting and where you’re shooting it.
+Choosing the best form of camera support for macro photography depends greatly on what and where you’re shooting.
 Full-size tripods are fine and dandy except when shooting subjects beyond the reach of a camera that’s mounted on a tripod that’s grounded on terra firma.
-At times like this your choices are hand-holding with your camera’s IS system turned on (see Setting up your Camera Controls for Macro Photography) or circumstances permitting, a tabletop tripod.
+At times like this your choices are hand-holding with your camera’s IS system turned on (see Setting up your Camera Controls for Macro Photography [Is this an explora article?
+Is there a link?—hg]) or circumstances permitting, a tabletop tripod.

 Portability aside, the advantages of tabletop tripods is that they allow you to position your camera in extremely close proximity to your subject.
 And unlike bulkier, full-size tripods, a tabletop tripod is less likely to be compromised when your subject is located in a hard-to-access location.

-In addition to the more traditionally designed, three-legged variety of tripods, there are also support systems that feature flexible legs such as Gorillapods, the Looxcie Table Top Tripod and the Flip Video Mini Tripod.
+In addition to the more traditionally designed, three-legged variety of tripods, there are also support systems that feature flexible legs, such as Gorillapods.
 The advantage of flexible legs is that you can mold them to fit into or around irregular surfaces, which isn’t always possible with rigid supports.
 Also easy to stow and easy to use are Gary Fong Flip-Cages, which allow you to position your camera nose-to-nose with your subject in vertical or horizontal positions, and they fold up flat for easy storage.

-Other small camera supports worth investigating include the Manfrotto 355 Table Mount Camera Support with 234 Tilt Head, the Kirk Low Pod Camera Support and the Novoflex Bean Bag, which allows you to stabilize a small camera at ground level, something that’s especially challenging with most of the other camera support options in this product category.
+Other small camera supports worth investigating include the Manfrotto 355 Table Mount Camera Support with 234 Tilt Head, the Kirk Low Pod Camera Support, the Novoflex Bean Bag, and the Platypod Pro, which allows you to stabilize a small camera at ground level, something that’s especially challenging with most of the other camera support options in this product category.